rebejellis/hugo-docs-website/docs/choose-your-model2.md

 ## Factors to Consider

 When selecting a model, several key factors come into play.
-Here's a breakdown of what to consider:
+Click each factor below to consider when selecting a model:

 <details><summary>Use Case Specificity</summary>
 <br>